Moonire/SCS/README.md

 This is an implementation of the Sorting the Correspondence Space Algorithm in python.

-As it was described in "Assalih, H., 2013.
+As described in "Assalih, H., 2013.
 3D reconstruction and motion estimation using forward looking sonar (Doctoral dissertation, Heriot-Watt University)."

 ## Requirements